Sriyamalhar/northpeak-digital/README.md

 NorthPeak Digital is a fictional product studio website designed to showcase a modern, editorial-inspired approach to digital agency design.

 Built around bold typography, generous whitespace, and a clean visual hierarchy, the website highlights the agency's services, measurable client results, pricing plans, and project inquiry workflow while delivering a responsive, accessible, and performance-focused user experience.

-Developed as part of the **Digital Heroes Internship Qualification Task**.

 ---